Rei-SwitchBot/faq/en-us/Meter.md

 2. The default setting of the graph is 24 hours.

-3. On the iOS device, if you set the order of smartphone Settings → General → Date & Time → Turn Off "24-hour display", the graph display of the SwitchBot Meter will be 12 hours.
+3. On the iOS device, if you set the order of smartphone Settings → General → Date & Time → Turn Off "24-hour display", the graph display of the SwitchBot Meter/Meter Plus will be 12 hours.

 Illustrated: